vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQCN REMOVE MED RESULTS.md

  property | value
  --- | ---
- Method comment | Remove a medicine result from a consult

- Leading comment lines | {::nomarkdown}GMRCO - Internal file number of consult from File 123 GMRCRSLT - pointer to medicine result
-GMRCAD - Date/Time medicine result was removed GMRCORNP - Provider who removed the result from the consult{:/}
+ Method comment | Remove a medicine result from a consult Leading comment lines | {::nomarkdown}GMRCO - Internal file number of consult from File 123<br/>GMRCRSLT - pointer to medicine result<br/>GMRCAD - Date/Time medicine result was removed<br/>GMRCORNP - Provider who removed the result from the consult{:/}

 ### Input Parameters